 Aimee Lou Wood

-This spring, Wood starred as ‘Chelsea’ in season 3 of HBO’s prolific drama series THE WHITE LOTUS.
-Season 3 broke the series’ viewing record with over 6 million viewers for the finale and Wood earned an Emmy nomination in the category of Outstanding Supporting Actress in a Drama Series and a Golden Globe nomination in the category of Best Supporting Actress, Television for her performance.
+This spring, Wood starred in season 3 of HBO’s drama series The White Lotus.
+Season 3 broke the series’ viewing record with over 6 million viewers for the finale and Wood earned a Golden Globe nomination in the category of Supporting Actress, Television.
 The season premiered on February 16, 2025.

 Golden Globe Awards